Close‑up of chunky buds from 90’s weed strains in a glass jar on a wooden surface.

 Market Trends in the 90’s

 Demand rose steadily as small dispensaries sprouted in select regions.
-Craft cultivators labeled each jar with origin notes, harvest dates and sometimes moisture levels.
-That attention to detail established a premium segment in an otherwise underground scene.
-Prices climbed alongside rarity and strength, pushing breeders to chase novel crosses and distinctive traits.
+Craft cultivators labeled each jar with origin notes and harvest dates, establishing a premium segment in an underground scene.
+Prices climbed alongside rarity and strength.
+Trademark battles over catchy names began to surface, marking the dawn of branding in plant culture and paving the way for the dispensary landscape we see now.

 Indoor grow setup showcasing healthy cannabis plants from 90’s weed strains under vintage lighting.